-Sphagnum peat has a high water holding capacity (approx. 65% in volume) which helps to provide adequate water and water-soluble nutrients to the roots.
+Sphagnum peat has a high water holding capacity (approx. 65% in volume).
+This helps to provide adequate water and water-soluble nutrients to the roots.
 It also has a high air-holding capacity (approx. 30% in volume).
 The air-holding capacity is important as the roots (and beneficial microbes in the root zone) need a constant supply of oxygen.
 Oxygen is required by the plant for respiration and supporting the essential functions of water and nutrient uptake.
 Thus, a perfect balance of both water and air is crucial in any substrate.

 Peat has high structural stability.

-The naturally occurring humic acids stimulate root growth.
-It is 100% and as it is an organic material it is also compostable and does not produce unwanted waste.
+The naturally occurring humic acids within this raw material stimulate root growth.
+Since peat is a 100% organic material it also is compostable and does not produce unwanted waste.

 Natural peat, straight from the bog, has a low pH of around 3.5 to 4.5.
 Because of the consistently low pH, growing media manufacturers can adjust the pH of the peat substrate depending on the needs of the crop.
 Most commercial horticultural crops prefer a slightly acidic substrate.
 Manufacturers usually add calcium carbonate to adjust the pH of commercial growing media to be between 5.5 and 6.